mhslr/nyu-heuristics/day09/auction/README.md

   - bid: bid has been placed
   - wait: client should wait for others
   - error: something went wrong
+  - done: end of auction, client should exit

 ## messages' content